HaveIBeenPwned/PwnedPasswordsAzureFunction/README.md

 ### Running Locally

-You should configure a `local.settings.json` file to hold the Configuration Manager values for `PwnedPasswordsConnectionString` and `BlobContainerName` within the Functions project.
+You should configure a `local.settings.json` file to hold the Configuration Manager values for `PwnedPasswordsConnectionString`, `BlobContainerName`, `TableStorageName` and `MetadataTableStorageName` within the Functions project.
 Ensure that this file is **not** commited (it is ignored by Git within the Functions project).

 `local.settings.json` should contain the following correctly configured values: